rthennan/ZerodhaWebsocket/DAS6/README.md

 - To be run from the expSuffGenerator directory.
 - The Instrument names for NIFTY and BANKNIFTY weekly options have a naming convention as stated [here](https://kite.trade/forum/discussion/5574/change-in-format-of-weekly-options-instruments).
 - I was initially updating the table prefix names and the instrument list on a weekly basis, every Thursday.
 - Missing this activity meant I wouldn't get the Weekly options data until I update the current week's prefix.
-- Hence this automation.
+Hence this automation.
-- The reason it has to be done weekly is cause the NSE trading holidays list for any year is provided just before the year begins.
-- And the instrument name prefix for a week could change if that week's Thursday is a trading holiday.
+- The reason it has to be done yearly and not just once is cause the NSE trading holidays list for any year is provided just before the year begins.
+The instrument name prefix for a week could change if that week's Thursday is a trading holiday.
-- Hence I get the trading holidays list for the new year and complete the activity before the first trading day of the year.
+- So I get the trading holidays list for the new year and complete the activity before the first trading day of the year.

 ## **accessTokenReqDAS6:**
 Refer the [Access Tokens section](https://github.com/rthennan/ZerodhaWebsocket/tree/main/DAS5#accesstoken---accesstokenreq-and-accesstokenreqdas6) in DAS5's Readme.